trallard/pycon2020-azure-functions/docs/04_datafunction.rst

     SE_key = <your secret>

 .. warning:: **Do not** commit this .env file to version control.
-We will see further in the tutorial how to securely add variables to your Azure functions.
+We will learn later on the tutorial how to securely add variables to your Azure functions.

 4. Debugging and executing locally
 *************************************

 #.
-Start the debugging sessio in VS Code by pressing :kbd:`F5`.
+Start the debugging session in VS Code by pressing :kbd:`F5`.
 You should see the function output in the integrated terminal.
 #.
 Click on the **Azure** extension on the VS Code sidebar and then expand the Functions section.
 #.
-Right click on your function name (timer-function) and click on **Execute function now**.
+Right-click on your function name (timer-function) and click on **Execute function now**.

 .. image:: _static/images/snaps/debug_function.png
             :align: center
             :alt: Function debugger

-If everything was correctly updated then you should see the function output in the VS code integrated terminal.
+If everything was correctly updated, then you should see the function output in the VS code integrated terminal.

 .. code-block:: bash